-recorder component is storing details in a database which then are handled by the
+recorder integration is responsible for storing details in a database, which then are handled by the

 The default database engine is SQLite which doesn’t require any configuration.
 The database is stored in your Home Assistant configuration directory (

-recorder component in your installation, add the following to your
+recorder integration in your installation, add the following to your

 # Example configuration.yaml entry recorder:

-- exclude (Optional): Configure which components should be excluded from recordings.
+Configure which integrations should be excluded from recordings.

-- include (Optional): Configure which components should be included in recordings.
+Configure which integrations should be included in recordings.
 If set, all other entities will not be recorded.

-exclude (aka. blacklist).
-This is convenient when you are basically happy with the information recorded, but just want to remove some entities or domains.
-Usually these are entities/domains which do not change (like
+exclude (aka. blacklist) is convenient when you are basically happy with the information recorded, but just want to remove some entities or domains.
+Usually, these are entities/domains that do not change (like

-# Example configuration.yaml entry with exclude recorder: purge_days: 5 db_url: sqlite:///home/user/.homeassistant/test exclude: domains: - automation - weblink - updater entities: - sun.sun # Don't record sun data - sensor.last_boot - sensor.date
+# Example configuration.yaml entry with exclude recorder: purge_keep_days: 5 db_url: sqlite:////home/user/.homeassistant/test exclude: domains: - automation - weblink - updater entities: - sun.sun # Don't record sun data - sensor.last_boot # Comes from 'systemmonitor' sensor platform - sensor.date

-include configuration (aka. whitelist).
-If you have a lot of entities in your system and your
+include configuration (aka. whitelist) is convenient if you have a lot of entities in your system and your

-# Example configuration.yaml entry with include history: include: domains: - sensor - switch - media_player
+# Example configuration.yaml entry with include recorder: include: domains: - sensor - switch - media_player

-include list to define the domains/entities to record, and exclude some of them with in the
+include list to define the domains/entities to record, and exclude some of those within the

 sensor domain, but want to exclude some specific sensors.
 Instead of adding every sensor entity to the